What CJIS is, in plain terms

 How a Micro-IT engagement works for CJIS-scoped agencies

 Municipal clients with a CJI-accessing department (police, sheriff, dispatch) get the standard managed stack with CJIS-specific configuration: FIPS-validated Microsoft Authenticator MFA on every CJI account, FIPS-validated encryption at rest and in transit, segmented network on the Ubiquiti / Unifi stack with documented VLAN structure, audit-log retention configured to CJIS requirements, and the SOC's incident-response runbook updated for CJIS breach-notification flow.
 The CJIS Security Addendum is signed on contract day.
 MSP staff with CJI access complete the agency's security awareness training and are submitted for fingerprint-based background checks.
-See the municipal IT page for the full vertical posture.
+See the municipal and county government IT support page for the full vertical posture.